Protections for complainants

 Reports to the ICAC about suspected corrupt conduct should be made in good faith and kept confidential.
-Additional protections are afforded to NSW public officials who make disclosures under the provisions of the Public Interest Disclosures Act 1994.
-Go to Protections for public officials for further information.
+Additional protections are afforded to people who make disclosures under the provisions of the Public Interest Disclosures Act 2022.
+Go to Protections for those who make protected disclosures for further information.

 Some individuals may feel they are protected if they make an anonymous complaint.

 The ICAC aims to treat all information received and all sources of information confidentially.

 In some cases, however, this may not be possible.
 When conducting an investigation, the ICAC must allow those suspected of corruption to respond to the allegations and may need to disclose the name of the person who complained and the nature of their complaint.
 The ICAC will, however, consider the views of the claimant before doing anything that could identify them.

 Please note that the ICAC, in exercising its functions, must have regard to the public interest and the prevention of breaches of trust as being its paramount concerns.
 If to discharge its functions properly the ICAC needs to disclose information to identify the complainant, the ICAC will do so.

 The Defamation Act 2005 protects people who give the ICAC information about suspected corrupt conduct in the NSW public sector.
 It is a defence to the publication of defamatory matter if the defendant proves that it was published on an occasion of absolute privilege such as publication to the ICAC.

 Complainants also have legal protection under the Independent Commission Against Corruption Act 1988 ("the ICAC Act").